***Get a FREE 30-DAY Les Mills On Demand trial with my link HERE***

-Let’s start with the basics if you’re new to Les Mills and then I’ll get into my Les Mills On Demand review.
+Let’s start with the basics if you’re new to Les Mills and then I’ll get into my Les Mills app review for 2023.

 How much does Les Mills On Demand cost?

-You can try it before you commit because Les Mills On Demand has a 14-day free trial.
-There’s no commitment and once signing up for the subscription, you can cancel at any time.
+You can try it before you commit because Les Mills On Demand has a 30-day free trial.
+There’s no commitment and once you sign up for the Les Mills app subscription, you can cancel at any time.

 What classes does Les Mills On Demand offer on the app?

-Here is a list of the classes available on the app (descriptions via the Les Mills website):
+Here is a list of the Les Mills workout classes available on the Les Mills app (descriptions via the company’s website):

 BODYPUMP: This is the OG Les Mills class.
 It’s a full-body barbell workout that uses light to moderate weights with lots of repetition.
 You work one muscle group per track and by the end, you’ll be feeling it everywhere.
 You need a barbell and weight plates for this class.

 BODYCOMBAT: This high-energy martial-arts inspired workout is my favorite class Les Mills offers.
 It’s taught with all non-contact choreography so you won’t actually be hitting anyone or anything.
 It’s so fun and you’ll feel so accomplished at the end!
-No equipment required.
+No equipment required for this Les Mills class except a mat at the end for abs and stretching.

 LES MILLS GRIT: Get ready to work in this 30-minute high-intensity interval training (HIIT) workout that is TOUGH.
 It’s focused on improving strength and building lean muscle.
 Choose from cardio, strength and plyo-based workouts.
-Equipment needed.
+Equipment needed so grab it here.
 Advanced class.

 BODYBALANCE: This is a low-impact yoga-based class that focuses on the mind/body connection.
 It’s a great option for a low-impact day or when you want to take it a little easier.

-CXWORX: This is a 30-minute core-focused workout that will work your abs, glutes and more.
-This class packs a major punch and is one of my favorites.
+LES MILLS CORE (formerly called CXWORX): This is a 30-minute core-focused workout that will work your abs, glutes and more.
+This class packs a major punch and is one of my favorites, especially the glutes track with a band.
 It’ll fly by.
 You’ll need light weights and resistance tubing like this.
+Even with the modifications, you’ll get a killer ab burn.

 LES MILLS SPRINT: One of the newer offerings, this is a 30-minute High-Intensity Interval Training (HIIT) cycling workout.